High Risk Percutaneous Coronary Intervention (CHIP)

 Advanced PCI techniques used during CHIP

 Advanced PCI techniques used during CHIP include rotational, orbital and laser atherectomy (shaves away plaque from the vessel wall, especially calcified plaque), specialized antegrade and retrograde coronary artery chronic total occlusion (CTO) approaches and complex bifurcation stenting.
 After receiving CHIP, patients often experience dramatic improvement in symptoms, improved quality of life and less re-admissions to the hospital.

 A number of factors may lead to a patient being considered high-risk and a candidate for CHIP including:

 - History of disease including kidney disease, stroke or diabetes

 - Location of CAD including left main or bifurcated disease

-- Challenging plague types including calcified or long lesions
+- Challenging plaque types including calcified or long lesions

 - Previous open heart surgery

 High-risk CAD patients that have also been diagnosed with advanced heart failure and/or severe heart valve disease are particularly vulnerable during the CHIP procedure due to a weakened heart muscle that compromises blood pressure and cannot pump blood efficiently to the body.
 The interventional cardiologists at Northwestern Memorial Hospital offer catheter based devices, like ventricular assist devices, to be used during CHIP to provide temporary support to the heart by assisting in moving blood through the body.
 Temporarily supporting the heart with a ventricular assist device during CHIP is referred to as protected PCI.